/!\ Note: this page is a work in progress.

 .tmp files

-Before an annotated or partially-annotated file is marked complete, it exists as a .tmp file, with the same name as the .wav file
+Before an annotated or partially-annotated file is marked complete, it exists as a `.tmp` file, with the same name as the `.wav` file.
+When you press "Mark Complete" in TotalRecall after annotating a `.wav` file, it will convert the `.tmp` file to a `.ann` file.

-{i} If onset-detection or word-recognition scripts are used (not described here for sake of generality/brevity), they should generate a .tmp file which is automatically loaded with the corresponding audio file.
+If onset-detection or word-recognition scripts are used (not described here for sake of generality/brevity), they should generate a `.tmp` file which is automatically loaded with the corresponding audio file.

 Starting an annotation session